Sean-Driscoll/Edge-Data-Store-Docs/V1/Egress/Egress.md

 For data collection and egress, in-memory and on-disk storage are used to track the last successfully-egressed data event, per stream.
 Data is egressed in order and includes future events.

-> **Note**  When an event with a future timestamp is successfully egressed, only values after the associated timestamp of that event will be egressed.
+> **Note:** When an event with a future timestamp is successfully egressed, only values after the associated timestamp of that event will be egressed.

 ## Destination Preparation